10 Signs You’re Suffering from Emotional Exhaustion

 Do you have a house full of people yet feel all alone?
 Part of why people feel lonely when they have others around them is that no one understands.
 Exhaustion makes your mind not think clearly, and you may begin to feel isolated.

 Remember, things like anxiety and depression are great pretenders because they make you think and feel things that aren’t true.
-You’re probably pushing these people away because you’re cranky, irritable, crying all the time, and detached from your life.
+You’re probably pushing these people away because you’re cranky, irritable, constantly crying, and detached from your life.

 9. You Can’t Keep Up Anymore Due to the Emotional Exhaustion